11 Most Sustainable Eco-Lodges in Belize

 Cotton Tree Lodge

-The Cotton Tree Lodge comes across as a dreamy accommodation where wooden furniture, bamboo huts, and the close proximity of the jungle are making everything look like an adventure.
-One of Belize’s most famous eco-lodges, the Cotton Tree Lodge is completely environment friendly.
+The Cotton Tree Lodge comes across as a dreamy accommodation where wooden furniture, bamboo huts, and the close proximity of the jungle make everything look like an adventure.
+One of Belize’s most famous eco-lodges, the Cotton Tree Lodge is completely environmentally friendly.
 It runs on solar power and does not have air conditioning to minimize wastage.
 It also uses water conservation techniques.

 What makes the Cotton Tree Lodge unique is that guests can actually make their own organic chocolate and enjoy various scenic jungle activities like horseback riding and hiking.
 There is also a nearby river to go kayaking at.